Student Complaints

 The complaint must contain the following information:

-Typically all communications between the Complainant and the Office of the Dean of Students will be directed to the student’s official AAU email account.
+Typically all communications between the Complainant and the Office of the Vice President for Student Affairs will be directed to the student’s official AAU email account.

 Stage 3: Formal Complaint Resolution Process